otsha/ux-casefolio-template/README.md

 Place these in the `public/` directory at the root of the repository.

-- The `favicon` should be a `png` file, and it's recommended to keep small in size.
+- The `icon` should be a `png` file, and it's recommended to keep small in size.
 If you'd like to use another image type / filename, you can edit the site's `<head>` in `src/layouts/DefaultLayout.astro`.
 - The `hero` image should be a `jpg` file.
 It is displayed on the index page and takes up the entire screen by default.
 You can change the file path in `src/components/Hero.astro` if you'd like to use, say, `webp` (which I would generally recommend due to smaller file size).
 - The `profile` image should be a `jpg` file as well.
 It is displayed on the index page in the "About" section.
 You can change the file path in `src/components/AboutSection.astro`.